Self-Hosting Specify 7

 SP7_DEBUG Whether Django is run in DEBUG mode.
 See Django’s DEBUG true (or false)

-SPECIFY_CONFIG_DIR A file path to a Specify 6 config directory containing Specify-specific configuration files.
-See https://github.com/specify/specify6/tree/master/config
+SPECIFY_CONFIG_DIR A file path to a Specify configuration directory containing Specify-specific configuration files.
+For legacy migrations, this may point at an existing Specify 6 config directory. /opt/Specify/config

 ALLOWED_HOSTS A comma-separated list of hosts and/or domains that Specify can serve to. * denotes all hosts, and a period can be used as a wildcard to match against subdomains.
 See Django’s ALLOWED_HOSTS *,localhost,.specifycloud.org